 Combining ABC With Demand Volatility

-An A-Z item — high revenue, highly variable demand — is your most complex inventory management challenge.
+An A-Z item, high revenue and highly variable demand, is your most complex inventory management challenge.
 It needs the tightest controls and the most deliberate safety stock calculation.
-An A-X item — high revenue, stable demand — is the easiest to manage well once classified.
+Start with standard ABC.
+Add XYZ classification for your top 20 A items once the basic system is running.

 Free Supply Chain Tools